Thomas Kurialacherry: Life

-Cause of canonization
+Canonization

 In 1935, ten years after his death, his cause of canonization was initiated giving him the title "Servant of God".
 On 2 April 2011 Pope Benedict XVI, in an audience with Cardinal Angelo Amato, Prefect of the Congregation for the Causes of Saints, approved a statement saying that Bishop Kurialachery had lived a life of heroic virtue.
 This gave him the additional title of "Venerable".